ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2026.png)

-# Quantum Approimation Optimization Ratio vs. Classical Heurlistic
+# Quantum Approximation Optimization Ratio vs. Classical Heuristic

 ## Research Question

 How does the solution quality of the standard Quantum Approximate Optimization Algorithm (QAOA) and Sahni-Gonzalez Algorithm compare in MaxCut instances on small, 3-, 4-, and 5-regular graphs?

-We tested unweighted graphs with 10, 16, and 20 nodes, with instances of 3-, 4-, and 5-regular graphs, in order to assess how the performance of QAOA scaled as the number of edges per node increases.
+We tested unweighted graphs with 10, 16, and 20 nodes, with instances of 3-, 4-, and 5-regular graphs, in order to assess how the performance of QAOA scaled as the number of edges per node increased.

 ## Motivation

 Optimization problems are commonplace in real-life, with broad applications in areas such as marketing, finance, and engineering.
 Many of these optimization problems can be formatted as a Max-Cut problem.
-Finding an exact solution to these max-cut problems becomes exponentially more difficult as the complexity of the graphs increase however, meaning that only approximate solutions can be found for graphs above a certain complexity.
-QAOA offers a potential alternative to the classical apporiximation algorithms and could have the potential to surpass the effectiveness of classical approximation ratios if QAOA is able to effectively scale to the complexity of modern day application of the Max-Cut problem.
+Finding an exact solution to these max-cut problems becomes exponentially more difficult as the complexity of the graphs increases; however, meaning that only approximate solutions can be found for graphs above a certain complexity.
+QAOA offers a potential alternative to the classical approximation algorithms and could have the potential to surpass the effectiveness of classical approximation ratios if QAOA is able to effectively scale to the complexity of modern-day applications of the Max-Cut problem.

 ## Max-Cut
 Max-Cut is a type of Quadratic Unconstrained Binary Optimization Problem (QUBO).
-QUBOs represent optimization problems in which the goal is to find a minimum or maximum of a quadratic function with binary variables (0s and 1s) and no constaints.
-These are the types of problems which the Quantum Approximation Optimization Algorithm (QAOA) aim to solve.
-Among QUBOs like the traveling sales man problem, they can all be represented by the Max-Cut problem, which makes Max-Cut a popular problem used to benchmark the capablities of algorithms like QAOA.
+QUBOs represent optimization problems in which the goal is to find a minimum or maximum of a quadratic function with binary variables (0s and 1s) and no constraints.
+These are the types of problems that the Quantum Approximation Optimization Algorithm (QAOA) aims to solve.
+Among QUBOs like the traveling salesman problem, they can all be represented by the Max-Cut problem, which makes Max-Cut a popular problem used to benchmark the capabilities of algorithms like QAOA.

-MaxCut is a problem within graph theory which aims to partiction nodes within a graph into two subgroups, such that the line drawn to divide the subgroups, interesect between a maximum of edges connecting nodes.
-This problem has a wide range of applications in anayzing social networks, circuit layout, and portfolio managment.
+MaxCut is a problem within graph theory that aims to partition nodes within a graph into two subgroups, such that the line drawn to divide the subgroups intersects a maximum of edges connecting nodes.
+This problem has a wide range of applications in analyzing social networks, circuit layout, and portfolio management.

 <!--## Quantum Approximation Optimiation Algorithm-->